 Any soil material already present within the Project site will be considered to contain PFAS contamination and will be re-used elsewhere within the Project site if required.
 Existing soil will not be taken off site without a site-specific risk assessment to ensure it does not increase the risk at the receival site.
+If the soil material is taken off airport the soil material will be disposed of at a licensed commercial disposal/destruction facility.
 The risk assessment will be undertaken in accordance with the PFAS NEMP.